ipxnet

 path from root rather than /fip/spool.

-Input Parameters are :
+Input Parameters (all optional) :

 -h : for systems with more than one ethernet connection,